“After very careful consideration, sir, I've come to the conclusion that your new defense system sucks."

 Think of you home; do you live in a hermetically sealed vault underground and drink only filtered water?
 Or do you leave for work with your windows open and your door held shut by a broom instead of a lock?

-“Let him who hath understanding reckon the number of the beast” – the beast in this case being security investments.
-You, as the finance decision maker of your organization, need to have the understanding of these risk numbers.
+“Let him who hath understanding reckon the number of the beast” – the beast, in this case, being security investments.
+You, as the finance decision maker of your organization, need to have an understanding of these risk numbers.
 Have a full view, demand to have a full view, into your security risks.
 Understand them, balance them against your operations, and invest accordingly and wisely.
 Not too little, not too much.

 As a first step, reach out to your CISO or CIO for a chat on this topic.
-As a second step, if you need further assistance from a trusted third party, reach out to me or anyone of my colleagues in Tieto Security Services.
+As a second step, if you need further assistance from a trusted third party, reach out to me or anyone of my colleagues at Tietoevry.